opensearch-project/project-website/_posts/2024-04-05-Configurable-Automation-for-OpenSearch-ML-Use-Cases.md

 }
 ```

-With Flow Framework, we've simplified this complex setup process, enabling you to focus on your tasks without the burden of navigating complex APIs.
-Our goal is for you to use OpenSearch seamlessly, unlocking new possibilities in your projects.
+With the Flow Framework plugin, we've simplified this complex setup process, enabling you to focus on your tasks without the burden of navigating complex APIs.
+Our goal is for you to use OpenSearch seamlessly, uncovering new possibilities in your projects.

 ## Viewing workflow resources